Treatment for migraines

 Another principle belief behind homeopathy is the trituration process, which involves diluting and shaking.
 Homeopaths think that the more the medicine content is diluted in this manner, the stronger its effectiveness in treating symptoms.

-Many strong homeopathic medicines contain almost none or zero of the original ingredients.
+Many vital homeopathic medicines contain almost none or zero of the original ingredients.
 They are available in various forms, like gels, tablets, liquid drops, and sugar pellets.
 You can read more about homeopathic remedies in our general article.

 Homeopathy treats various conditions, including chronic illnesses like depression, allergies, premenstrual syndrome, chronic fatigue syndrome, and migraines.